[webdev] Web Design Update: November 2, 2005

 and before people start exhorting the use of conditional comments

-instead, it’s still too soon to know how good an idea that might be.
+instead, its still too soon to know how good an idea that might be.

 Doubtless they'll come into play, but exactly how is completely